Project Quality Assurance

 1. Filtering by Bureau: Initially, we select projects that are part of specific bureaus, namely "RBA," "RBAP," "RBAS," "RBLAC," "CB," "BPPS," and "RBEC."

-2. Further Filtering for QA Required and Active Projects: Among the projects filtered by bureau, we apply additional criteria to focus on those that:
+2. Further Filtering for QA Eligible and Project Status: Among the projects filtered by bureau, we apply additional criteria to focus on those that:

-1. Complete: We considered a PQA as "Complete" if the QA Status is Completeand ApprovedDate within the last two years as of today's date.
+• We considered a PQA as "Complete" if the QA Status is Completeand ApprovedDate within the last two years as of today's date.
+OR

 Resources